Emreiris/docker-cross-compile/README.md

 - `cross_compile/Dockerfile`: Defines the Docker image for cross-compilation.
 - `cross_compile/entrypoint.sh`: Handles the C++ application cross-compilation process
-- `compile.ps1`: Powershell script to handle docker building and run operations.
+- `compile.ps1`: Powershell script to handle Docker building and run operations.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-Special thanks to the open-source community for providing tools and resources for cross-compilation.